Deterministic Identification Codes for Fading Channels: Introduction

 \section{Introduction}

 Numerous applications within the realm of Post Shannon communications \cite{schwenteck20236g,cabrera20216g}, envisioned for the forthcoming era of next-generation wireless networks (XG), are either founded upon or lead to event-triggered communication frameworks.
 The advancement to 6G technology promises an expansion in both IoT (Internet of Things) and Tactile Internet capabilities for consumers.
 This suggests a scenario where both physical and virtual objects can be controlled over the network, facilitating the realization of autonomous systems~\cite{fettweis20216g,fettweis20226g}.
 Within the domain of communication systems, one pivotal measure of performance is ultra-reliability, ensuring data transmission with an extraordinarily low probability of failure~\cite{hassan2021key,adhikari20226g}.
 Notably, the development of methodologies to maintain outage probabilities below $10^{-5}$ holds significant importance in this context~\cite{bennis2018ultrareliable,salh2021survey}.
 In these systems, the conventional measure of Shannon's message transmission capacity \cite{shannon1948mathematical} may not be suitable.
 Instead, the focus shifts to the concept of identification capacity as a pivotal quantitative metric.
 Particularly in scenarios involving event recognition, alarm triggering, or object detection, where the receiver's objective is to discern the presence or absence of a specific event, trigger an alarm, or confirm the existence of an object through a reliable binary decision, the identification capacity emerges as the primary performance indicator.
+The concept of identification also has the potential to meet the strict latency requirements~\cite{fettweis2014tactile} and significantly reduce energy consumption~\cite{schwenteck20236g}.